 The first comparison was done by using a consistent distance between your camera, subject and background.
 The only difference in these three photos was the aperture (f/stop ) was changed. the camera automatically adjusted the shutter speed and that does not affect depth of field.

-In the photo of the maple leaf below, you can see the background is fairly well out of focus.
+In the 3 photos of the maple leaf below, you can see the background is fairly well out of focus in all 3.

 Despite using a very small aperture of f-13, the background is somewhat blurred.
 The subject is so close to the camera that sharp focus falls off quickly even though the background was only a few feet away.

 Look closely at all three leaf photos to really notice the subtle differences in this comparison of depth of field, which I based solely on changing the aperture.
 Changing the aperture is the most often discussed factor when photographers try to control the depth of field because it is often the simplest to change.

 The diagram below (1.) shows the close camera-to-subject and subject-to-background distances which were present in the maple leaf photos and are also important factors in determining how much depth of field you'll get in your photograph.